 Everlasting joy shall be theirs.

 God’s promise to restore the land of Israel and regather the Diaspora at the end of the age is happening before our eyes (Ezek.
 28:25-26).
+The fact that Jewish people continue to return to the land suggests that the fulfillment of God’s Messianic promise to Israel is closer than ever.

 The prophet Zechariah foresaw that during the Messianic Kingdom the seasons of fasting and mourning associated with the Hebrew calendar, ”Shall be joy and gladness and cheerful feasts (Zech.
 8:19).
 Hope embodied in the Messianic promise is more than the platitude, Our best days are still ahead.